Cerebral palsy: Media

 Spandan (2012), a film by Vegitha Reddy and Aman Tripathi, delves into the dilemma of parents whose child has cerebral palsy.
 While films made with children with special needs as central characters have been attempted before, the predicament of parents dealing with the stigma associated with the condition and beyond is dealt in Spandan.
 In one of the songs of Spandan "Chal chaal chaal tu bala" more than 50 CP kids have acted.
 The famous classical singer Devaki Pandit has given her voice to the song penned by Prof. Jayant Dhupkar and composed by National Film Awards winner Isaac Thomas Kottukapally.

 My Left Foot (1989) is a drama film directed by Jim Sheridan and starring Daniel Day-Lewis.
 It tells the true story of Christy Brown, an Irishman born with cerebral palsy, who could control only his left foot.
 Christy Brown grew up in a poor, working-class family, and became a writer and artist.
 It won the Academy Award for Best Actor (Daniel Day-Lewis) and Best Actress in a Supporting Role (Brenda Fricker).
 It was also nominated for Best Director, Best Picture and Best Writing, Screenplay Based on Material from Another Medium.
 It also won the New York Film Critics Circle Award for Best Film for 1989.

 Call the Midwife (2012–) has featured two episodes with actor Colin Young, who himself has cerebral palsy, playing a character with the same disability.
 His storylines have focused on the segregation of those with disabilities in the UK in the 1950s, and also romantic relationships between people with disabilities.

-Micah Fowler, an American actor with CP, stars in the ABC sitcom Speechless (2016–19), which explores both the serious and humorous challenges a family faces with a teenager with CP.
+Micah Fowler, an American actor with CP, stars in the ABC sitcom Speechless (2016–2019), which explores both the serious and humorous challenges a family faces with a teenager with CP.

 9-1-1 (2018–) is a procedural drama series on Fox.
 From season 2 onwards, it features Gavin McHugh (who himself has cerebral palsy) in the recurring role as Christopher Diaz – a young child who has cerebral palsy.

 Special (2019) is a comedy series that premiered on Netflix on 12 April 2019.
 It was written, produced and stars Ryan O'Connell as a young gay man with mild cerebral palsy.
 It is based on O'Connell's book I'm Special: And Other Lies We Tell Ourselves.

 Australian drama serial The Heights (2019–) features a character with mild cerebral palsy, teenage girl Sabine Rosso, depicted by an actor who herself has mild cerebral palsy, Bridie McKim.

+6,000 Waiting (2021) is a documentary by Michael Joseph McDonald.
+It is the first film to depict a person with cerebral palsy parachuting.
+It tells the story of three men with cerebral palsy seeking to live in their communities instead of institutions.
+Upon seeing the film, American politician Stacey Abrams interviewed one of the film's protagonists and publicly stated that her top priority was deinstitutionalization through Medicaid expansion.